IanHo2019/DID_Handbook/README.md

 ```
 We need to give Stata a variable for unit-specific date of treatment, whose missing value represents the never-treated unit.
 I name it `Ei`, following the package documentation.

-Something noteworthy is that a package named `event_plot` was written for easily plotting the staggered DID estimates, including post-treatment coefficients and, if available, pre-trend coefficients, along with confidence intervals.
-I use this command to create a four-panel figure (see [here](./Figure/Imputation_DID_Trade_Destruction.pdf)) showing the dynamic estimated effects on four outcome variables.
-Regardless of estimation approaches, my results show persistent and negative effects on all outcome variables.
+A four-panel figure presenting the dynamic effects estimated by the imputation approach can be found [here](./Figure/Imputation_DID_Trade_Destruction.pdf).

+To summarize, regardless of estimation approaches, the results show persistent and negative effects of USA antidumping duty impositions on the four outcome variables.
 Complete coding for this example can be found [here](./Dynamic_DID_(Sino-US_Trade).do).